Acceleration of particles in Einstein-Maxwell-dilaton black holes: Center-of-mass energy for collisions in Kaluza-Klein spacetime

 where $u_1^\mu$ and $u_2^\nu$ are the 4-velocities of the two particles.
-For the case that the particles begin at rest at infinity and the collision energy comes solely from gravitational acceleration, it is obvious to see that particles follow geodesics with the energy $E\geq1$.
+For the case that the particles begin at rest at infinity and the collision energy comes solely from gravitational acceleration, the particles follow geodesics with energy $E\geq1$.
 Consider two particles coming from infinity with $E_1=E_2=1$ and approaching the black hole with different angular momenta $L_1$ and $L_2$.
-Taking into account the metric of the Kaluza-Klein black hole (\ref{3a}) on the equatorial plane, we obtain the CM energy for collision with the help of (\ref{2b}) (\ref{22}) and (\ref{2c})
+Taking into account the metric of the Kaluza-Klein black hole (\ref{metric}) on the equatorial plane, we obtain the CM energy for collision with the help of (\ref{2b}) (\ref{22}) and (\ref{2c})

 where